Lesson plan generator

 • Grade level: 5th grade

-• Topic/standard: NGSS 5.Space Systems: Stars and the Solar System
+• Topic/learning objective: NGSS 5.Space Systems: Stars and the Solar System

 • Additional context: Advanced students